inductiva/inductiva/docs-sources/openfoam/index.md

-# Welcome to OpenFOAM at Inductiva
+# Welcome to OpenFOAM at Inductiva test

 Your resource hub for all things OpenFOAM at Inductiva.
 Whether you're just starting out or an experienced user, you'll find the resources you need to seamlessly run your OpenFOAM simulations on Cloud machines equipped with hundreds of cores and terabytes of disk space.